linx02/project-hub/README.md

 ### __Footer__

 Featured on all pages across the site.
-The footer contain links to my personal GitHub account aswell as my LinkedIn account.
+The footer contains links to my personal GitHub account aswell as my LinkedIn account.

 ![Footer](media/footer.png)